You can run OpenCode on Android, but not the way most install guides imply.

 AI coding agents on mobile.
 One agent worth flagging here: Kilo CLI is built on OpenCode, so it

-inherits the same Termux misdetection we describe below — we have not tested
+inherits the same Termux misdetection we describe below.
+We have not tested

 @kilocode/cli in Termux ourselves, and the clean path is the same